Bluesparx/Library-management/README.md

   ### For Users
     The users will be welcomed by a welcome screen, asking whether they have an account or not.
-If they don't have an account, they will be redirected to Sign up page.
+If they don't have an account, they will be redirected to Sign up page where they can create an account to login.
     **Users do not have the power to terminate the program.**

       Following this users are given 5 options they can choose from-